fizzle77/JAFDTC/doc/README.md

 ![](images/Core_Cfg_List_Filter.png)

 As you type, the application will show a list of matching configurations.
 Typing `Return` or clicking on the *Accept Filter Icon* will select the filter.
+You can pick a specific configuration by clicking on its name in the matching configuration list.
 Clicking on the `X` icon will remove any filtering and display all configurations.

-#### Current Airframe Selection
+### Current Airframe Selection

 The combo box control in the upper right of the interface allows you to select the airframe currently in use.
 The